 High blood pressure, or hypertension, is an epidemic facing the United States.
-More than 100 million Americans have high blood pressure, and the condition played a primary or contributing factor in 360,000 deaths in 2013.
+More than 100 million Americans have high blood pressure, and the condition played a primary or contributing factor in nearly 500,000 deaths in 2018.
 The most effective way to combat this problem is to make lifestyle changes, including a healthier diet, alongside prescription medication if your doctor thinks it’s necesarry.
 This level of commitment may frighten away some people who could really use the help, though.

 Luckily, there are delicious foods that lower blood pressure.
 These treats are easily added to your diet without calling for a difficult recipe or hard-to-find ingredients.
 While they won’t completely eradicate your blood pressure issues on their own, they’re easy, tasty options that can make a difference.
 What foods lower blood pressure that would make great snacks?

 Low-Fat Yogurt Parfait

 A parfait is traditionally a dessert made of layers of frozen custard or cream, whipped cream, and fruit.
 It’s since been transformed into a healthy breakfast snack that’s easily edible on the go.
 It’s also a great way for us to combine three ingredients that all lower your blood pressure — low-fat yogurt, oatmeal, and blueberries.

 Low-fat yogurt is proven to protect against high blood pressure, while other studies corroborate that low-fat dairy lowers your risk of hypertension.
 Oatmeal and other grains also help due to their high fiber, low fat, and low sodium content, which all help lower blood pressure.
 Finally, recent studies have shown blueberries are quite the superfood.
 Not only are they excellent for your brain and heart, they can also lower your blood pressure.

 - ½ cup of oatmeal

 - Place a 1-inch layer of yogurt on the bottom of a glass.